oldham123/cfa_level_iii/_readings/Reading 37 Overview of the Global Investment Performance Standards.md

   - Compliance is determined on a firmwide basis
     - However, firms have flexibility in defining themselves
   - Fair market value of AUM must be disclosed, regardless of whether those assets exist in discretionary or non-discretionary accounts, and whether those accounts are fee-paying or not
+    - Assets managed by sub-advisors are not required unless the firm has discretion over the selection of the sub-advisor
   - When reporting results, only discretionary assets are included
     - The criteria that determines whether an account is "discretionary" or not should also be disclosed
   - Partial compliance with GIPS cannot be claimed
     - However, individual result sets can be delivered to clients with the statement that they were calculated in accordance with GIPS
+    - Returns from cash and cash equivalents must be included in return calculations if managers control how much cash is allocated to them, even if there is no direct control over the cash accounts

 - There are various input data that are important to achieving GIPS compliance
-  - All figures shout be based on fair value using trade-date accounting, including accrued income for fixed-income securities
+  - All figures should be based on fair value using trade-date accounting, including accrued income for fixed-income securities
   - If market value does not exist, the following alternatives should be considered in turn
     - Prices of similar assets in active markets
     - Prices of similar assets in inactive markets